 Favorites to check out include Molly Moon’s Homemade Ice Cream with unique seasonal flavors and handmade waffle cones, Full Tilt Ice Cream with a variety of flavors in both dairy-full and dairy-free options plus pinball and beer and newcomer Frankie & Jo’s with housemade nut-based ice creams in original flavors.

 Seattle has a surprisingly robust jazz scene.
-If you’re looking to attend a show while in town, peruse the calendar at Dimitriou’s Jazz Alley, a spot with shows almost nightly; Tula’s Restaurant and Jazz Club, featuring a variety of subgenres in the packed lineup; and Egan’s Ballard Jam House, an intimate venue with mostly weekend shows and inexpensive or no cover charge.
+If you’re looking to attend a show while in town, peruse the calendar at Dimitriou’s Jazz Alley, a spot with shows almost nightly; Tula’s Restaurant and Jazz Club, featuring a variety of subgenres in the packed lineup; and Egan’s Ballard Jam House, an intimate venue with mostly weekend shows.

 Take a flight on a seaplane for a truly Seattle experience.
 Kenmore Air, flying seaplanes around the Pacific Northwest since 1946, offers scenic flights from Lake Union.
 Take to the skies over Seattle, ride along on a flight to the San Juan Islands or even take a day trip or overnight to spots like Victoria, British Columbia.